Langley, British Columbia (district municipality): United States border

 Langley is situated directly north of and along the United States border, with Washington state to the south.
 The northernmost point in Langley is less than 25 km from the border.
-Langley contains one of the five Lower Mainland border crossings in the community of Aldergrove, however British Columbia Highway 15, which only 3.5 km to the west of Langley in Surrey, leads to the larger Pacific Highway Crossing.
+Langley contains one of the five Lower Mainland border crossings in the community of Aldergrove; however, British Columbia Highway 15, which is only 3.5 km to the west of Langley in Surrey, leads to the larger Pacific Highway Crossing.
 Crossing the border here is often faster due to having more open crossing lanes including NEXUS lanes which offer faster crossings for those opted into the NEXUS program.

 Bus services

 The region is served by TransLink which provides bus services connecting Langley to its neighbouring cities.
-The largest transit hub in the Township of Langley is Carvolth Exchange - a bus terminal with a park and ride situated next to the Trans-Canada Highway on 202nd Street which provides service to various parts of Langley and the Lower Mainland.
+The largest transit hub in the Township of Langley is Carvolth Exchange – a bus terminal with a park and ride situated next to the Trans-Canada Highway on 202nd Street which provides service to various parts of Langley and the Lower Mainland.
 Notable is the #555 service, an express bus that connects Langley to Lougheed Town Centre station in Burnaby crossing the Port Mann Bridge.
 This route uses the HOV interchanges on the highway, stopping at Surrey (via the 156th Street HOV interchange) and using the Government Street and 202nd Street HOV interchanges to leave and exit the highway.